ivesmb/ivesmb/README.md

 🗺️ I've worked at the institution as a monitor for the subjects of programming techniques and algorithms.

-🛰️ My work is focused on developing geospatial and engineering solutions, using python, javascript and R as the main programming languages, along with remote sensing, aerophotogrammetry and cartography techniques.
+🛰️ My work is focused on developing geospatial and engineering solutions, using Python, JavaScript and #R as the main programming languages, along with remote sensing, aerophotogrammetry and cartography techniques.

 🖥️ I also have an affinity with web page development (HTML, CSS and JavaScript).